 - physical aspects.

 Many proprietory biogas digester systems incorporate both anaerobic digestion and composting.
-This might comprise of either taking the full anaerobic digestion phase, followed by the maturation (composting) of the digestate.
+This might comprise a full anaerobic digestion phase first, followed by the maturation (composting) of the digestate.

-In some, so called “dry biogas digester” process designs, a partial anaerobic digestion phase can be caused through water that is percolated through the raw waste, dissolving the easily available sugars.
-This is then followed very often with the material being sent out to a windrow composting center.
+In some, so-called “dry biogas digester” process designs, a partial anaerobic digestion phase can be caused through water that is percolated through the raw waste, dissolving the easily available sugars.
+This is then followed very often with the material being sent out to a windrow composting centre.

 We hope this page has been a useful guide to Biogas Digestate.